Overview of Local History Collection

 - County Histories — Histories of most Wisconsin counties in book form or on microfilm

-- Green Bay City and Brown County Directories, some dating to the 1870’s
+- Green Bay City and Brown County Directories, some dating from the 1870s

 - D.A.R.
 Lineage Books (136 volumes owned, not a complete set)